dev-null321/xor-NN/README.md

 # xor-NN
 This a simple Neural Network that solves for XOR.
-The XOR problem

  XOR (exclusive OR) is a logical operation that takes two binary inputs and produces an output based on the following rule: